 The LHeC detector is asymmetric in design, reflecting the beam energy asymmetry and reducing cost.
-It is a general purpose 4π detector, which consists of an inner silicon tracker, with extended forward and backward parts, surrounded by an electromagnetic calorimeter, which is separated from the hadronic calorimeter by a solenoid with 3.5 T field incorporating dipoles, in the Linac-Ring case, Fig. ??, or not, in the Ring-Ring case, Fig. ??.
-The hadron calorimeter is enclosed in a muon tracker system, not shown here but discussed below.
-The main detector is complemented by hadron tagging detectors in the forward direction and a polarimeter and luminosity measurement system backwards, as is also presented below.
-Its longitudinal extension is determined by the need to cover polar angles down to 1° at the given beam pipe dimension.
-Its radial size is mainly determined by the requirement of full energy containment of hadronic showers in the calorimeter.
+It is a 8857 general purpose $4\pi$ detector, which consists of an inner silicon tracker, with extended forward and backward 8858 parts, surrounded by an electromagnetic calorimeter, which is separated from the hadronic calorimeter by 8859 a solenoid with 3.5 T field incorporating dipoles, in the Linac-Ring case, Fig. 13.1, or not, in the Ring-Ring 8860 case, Fig. 13.2.
+The hadron calorimeter is enclosed in a muon tracker system, not shown here but discussed 8861 in section 13.7.
+The main detector is complemented by hadron tagging detectors in the forward direction and 8862 a polarimeter and luminosity measurement system backwards, as is also presented below.
+Its longitudinal 8863 extension is determined by the need to cover polar angles down to 1° at the given beam pipe dimension.
+Its 8864 radial size is mainly determined by the requirement of full energy containment of hadronic showers in the 8865 calorimeter.
+8866

 The dipoles for the Linac-Ring IR cannot be of a too large radius to act on the beam and be affordable.
-Their bulk material should also not compromise tracking and electromagnetic energy measurements and thus have to be placed outside the electromagnetic calorimeter, chosen to be Liquid Argon.
-The solenoid cost scales, as discussed above, approximately with its radius which in absolute allows some ten millions CHF to be economised, with the solenoid placed inside the hadronic calorimeter 2.
-In order to minimize cost and material, it appears appropriate to foresee a single cryostat housing the electromagnetic calorimeter and the solenoid and dipole magnets.
-This leads also to some modification of the forward and backward calorimeter inserts, which can be seen comparing the Linac-Ring Fig. ?? with the Ring-Ring Fig. ??.
+8867 Their bulk material should also not compromise tracking and electromagnetic energy measurements and 8868 thus have to be placed outside the electromagnetic calorimeter, chosen to be Liquid Argon.
+The solenoid 8869 cost scales, as discussed above (see Eq.12.1), approximately with its radius which in absolute allows tens of 8870 millions CHF to be economised, with the solenoid placed inside the hadronic calorimeter also considering the 8871 cost of the 10 kt of iron needed for shielding.
+In order to minimize cost and material, it appears appropriate 8872 to foresee a single cryostat housing the electromagnetic calorimeter and the solenoid and dipole magnets.
+8873 This leads also to some modification of the forward and backward calorimeter inserts, which can be seen 8874

-1The very recent optics design results suggest that there is only a factor of two difference between the luminosity achieveable with and without the quadrupoles.
+&lt;sup>1The very recent optics design results suggest that there is only a factor of two difference between the luminosity achieveable with and without the quadrupoles.
 That is not enough to justify considering two measurement phases, in particular having in mind that such a transisition, as happened at HERA, may take much more time than one would estimate beforehand.
 If the Ring-Ring solution was chosen, therefore, it would most likely only require one unchanged main detector configuration.
 The baseline considered here would be fully adequate for this case, with less complication of the magnets and a narrower pipe.

-2Since for the physics performance it is evidently advantageous to place the solenoid outside the hadronic calorimeter, this option, termed B, has also been studied and is discussed below.
-The radius of the large coil would be about 2.5 m which still compares well with for example the H1 and the CMS coils.
+comparing the Linac-Ring Fig. 13.1 with the Ring-Ring Fig. 13.2.
+Since for the physics performance it is 8875 evidently advantageous to place the solenoid outside the hadronic calorimeter, this option, termed B, has also been studied and is discussed in section 13.2.
+The radius of the large coil would be about 2.5 m which 8877 still compares well with for example the H1 and the CMS coils but is an option for the Ring-Ring machine 8878 design only and not the baseline currently.